will62794/cbson_afl/README.md

 `make fuzzrun`

-...See if you can find any bugs in my implementation!
+See what bugs you can find!